 - Would there even be such a thing as “Black music”?

-Your historical document can take many forms.
+I use the word “document” broadly.
+Your historical document can take almost any form.
 Some possibilities:

 - An album cover, front and back (including artists, song lists, cover art, and notes)

 - A poster advertising a show or concert

 - A review of a show or concert